NewLife Timeline

 2006 - 2009

 In collaboration with organizations like Geneva Global Inc., NewLife Project Inc. expanded its outreach and training programs to more communities, churches, and local organizations.
-We acquired USA 501 (C) 3 Not-for-Profit Organization registration.
-The Ministry of Education in Sierra Leone granted NewLife’s education licence and official certification for their graduates.
-NewLife Project Inc. was also registered with Government of territorial affairs as a Non- Governmental Organization in Abidjan.
-We involved the Ministry of Health in our HIV/AIDS, STDS awareness campaigns in various parts of Abidjan.
+We acquired the USA 501 (C) 3 Not-for-Profit Organization registration.
+The Ministry of Education in Sierra Leone granted NewLife’s education licence and official certification for our graduates.
+NewLife Project Inc. was also registered with the Government of territorial affairs as a non-governmental organisation in Abidjan, Côte d’Ivoire.
+We involved the Ministry of Health in our HIV/AIDS and \STDS awareness campaigns in various parts of Abidjan.

 2009 - 2013

 With our vocational training certificates, NewLife students acquired jobs in renowned companies and establishments in Sierra Leone.
-The project also opened a center in Azope, Côte d’Ivoire where we continue to train women in various subjects such Catering and Tie and dye and Craft.
+Most of our ladies’ lives were transformed through this institute.
+The project also opened a center in Azopé, Côte d’Ivoire where we continued to train women in various subjects such Catering and Tie and dye and Craft.
 Women acquired micro-financing for their business and the Project opened bank accounts in a renowned Cooperative Bank.

 2014 - 2016